PierPiotto/KaggleProjects/README.md

 ## Project 1: [Customer Churn Analysis and Explanation - Project Overview](https://www.kaggle.com/pier994/interpretable-customer-churn-analysis)
 * Created an algorithm that predicts which customers are churn-prone in a banking framework;
-* Preliminary EDA performed using seaborn and matplotlib for visualization, scipy for statistical methods (such as $`\chi^`2$ and paired t test) and apriori algorithm;
+* Preliminary EDA performed using seaborn and matplotlib for visualization, scipy for statistical methods (such as chi squared and paired t test) and apriori algorithm;
 * Cleaned and engineered features according to evidence gained and intuition;
 * Built a first machine learning pipeline using decision trees.
 The choice for this particular algorithm is due to interpretability and various imbalance handling techniques are exploited;
 * Built a second Machine Learning pipeline with XGBoost optimized using Random Search Cross Validation to reach the best model;